Vexcited/Mentor/README.md

 ## Features

-- Supports Rust, Kotlin (gradle.kts only) and JavaScript/TypeScript (pnpm and bun only)
+- Supports Rust, Swift, Kotlin and JS/TS (`pnpm` and `bun` only)
 - Run specific checks depending on the language
 - Checks repository state (whether is behind remote or dirty)
 - Automatically bumps the version in every files
 - Opens a GitHub release link with changelog generated with `git log`

+Please, look at the wiki to know the exact configuration your repository must have for this tool to work correctly.

 ## Usage